cloudmex/sputnikdao-cli/README.md

 ### `sputnikdao list proposals`

-> Give up for a Bounty claimed.
+> Returns list of proposals in a DAO.

 -   arguments:
 -   options: `daoAcc` `accountId`